blockbridge/blockbridge-kb/guide/kubernetes/index.md

 ### Symptom

-The app is stuck in pending:
+The output of `get pod` show that the app is stuck in pending.

 ```
     $ kubectl get pod blockbridge-demo